gboehl/dynare/doc/manual/source/installation-and-configuration.rst

 On macOS
 --------

-To install Dynare for use with Matlab, execute the automated installer called ``dynare-4.x.y.pkg`` (where *4.x.y* is the version number), and follow the instructions.
+To install Dynare for use with MATLAB, execute the automated installer called ``dynare-4.x.y.pkg`` (where *4.x.y* is the version number), and follow the instructions.
 The default installation directory is ``/Applications/Dynare/4.x.y`` (please refer to the `Dynare wiki`_ for